projectara/greybus-spec/source/connection.rst

 Protocol Status
 ---------------

-A protocol can define its own status values if needed.
-These status values shall lie within the range defined by the "(Reserved for protocol use)" table entry in Table :num:`table-connection-status-values`.
-Every status byte with a MSB set to one other than 0xff is a valid protocol status value.
+A Protocol can define its own status values if needed.
+These status values shall lie within the range defined by the "(Reserved for Protocol use)" table entry in Table :num:`table-connection-status-values`.
+Every status byte with a MSB set to one other than 0xff is a valid Protocol status value.

 .. figtable::
     :nofig: